2022

 Winemaker’s Notes:

 I was a non-believer of Chardonnay from this appellation when I arrived here in 2004.
 Today, I will put this wine against any Chard on the shelf at the price point.
-The appellation is under-valued.
+This region is under-valued for this varietal.
 It is one of the more exciting wines that I work with.”

 Dane Stark, winemaker